Samsung/tizen-docs/docs/application/native/guides/location-sensors/here-credentials.md

    error = maps_service_set_provider_key(maps, "XXXX/YYYY")
    ```

    > **Note**
+   >
+   > According to the HERE Maps:The app ID uniquely identifies your application.
+   >
-   > According to the HERE Maps:The app ID uniquely identifies your application.The app code is used in the authentication process to identify a session.
+   > The app code is used in the authentication process to identify a session.

 ## Related Information
 * Dependencies